ShurimasKitten/HomoclinicContinuation_COCO/README.md

 - Known bugs that I pinky promise to fix:
   - COCOs mesh-adaption has to be turned off (i.e. NAdapt = 0).
 There seems to be a conflict with updating the phase condition before each continuation step.
-  - In one example, the EqType_ label is triggered; However, the RES or saddle-focus test functions are not.
-This may be a Belnikov transition, which is then okay.
-This needs to be tested better and, therefore, I add it as a bug.

 - TODO:
   - Computation of the adjoint problem.